cybozu-go/meows/docs/development.md

 1. Create GitHub App and Slack App.
 Please follow [user manual](./user-manual.md).
 2. Get the write access permission to the test repository.
     - In the kindtest, test branch and workflow files are generated and pushed dynamically.
+3. Set the [remove-test-branch](../kindtest/workflows/remove-test-branch.yaml) workflow to the test repository.

 You can run the kindtest as following.